BennyTheDev/trac-tap-public-endpoint/README.md

 # TAP Token Tracking with Trac
 This document is supposed to help retrieving indexed & tracked TAP token data for further processing.
+Also make sure to read the TAP protocol specs: https://github.com/BennyTheDev/tap-protocol-specs.

 Please note that this _confirmed_ data and _not_ mempool data.
 If you intend to create a marketplace, please make sure to utilize the Bitcoin mempool to prevent frontrunning techniques, especially when it comes to token transfers.